 It was, shall we say, an enlightening experience - this is what it was like:

 Our particular vigil took place in Crouch End, North London, in a community hall.

 We started with the lights on, at 6.0 pm, and there were a few speeches about climate change and sustainability.
 Then we turned off the electricity and just had candles glowing in jars to light the hall.
-We sang songs which our home-grown musicians had written, then my poem, then another carbon-reduction song to the tune of the Proclaimers' "I will walk Five Hundred Miles and I will walk five hundred more" - and that was really fun: everyone sang their hearts out and the musicians all joined in - that is just such a good song, and whoever fitted new words to old song did a good job.
+We sang songs which our home-grown musicians had written, then I read aloud my poem (see below), then we sang another carbon-reduction song to the tune of the Proclaimers' "I Will Walk Five Hundred Miles and I Will Walk Five Hundred More" - and that was really fun: everyone sang their hearts out and the musicians all joined in - It's just such a good song, and whoever fitted new words to what was then the new 2009 hit song did a good job.

 At 7 o'clock we stood for a minute's silence, with the lights gently flickering, thinking of all the other people and groups doing the same thing across the world, sharing our thoughts and light and willing that there would be a good outcome in Copenhagen.

 This was followed by some tasty food.
 I helped a bit to serve it out, and did some washing up, so i'm not just a pretty face.
 The music and entertainment continued with a few good singers and musicians until about 10 o'clock, and the whole thing was a very touching experience.

 Just one small bitch: everyone pronounced it Copenhaygen, and not Copenhaagen - So-o-o British!

 Oh, and another one: my poem below is now out of date, as it all happened on 12th December 2009, now long gone

 I would Walk 500 Miles by The Proclaimers - Here's the Music on YouTube